This May Sound Arrogant But...

-This week we had the first calls of my third Inner Athlete Performance Camp who are already experiencing massive change in their mindset.
+This week we had the first calls for the Digital Mindset Gym (DMG) crew who are already experiencing massive change in their mindset.

-Last week I finished up the second Inner Athlete Performance Camp of this year with the results which I can only describe as staggering - the athletes on these courses are well on their way to creating the lives they want to live.
+Last week I finished up the second DMG of this year with the results which I can only describe as staggering - the athletes on these courses are well on their way to creating the lives they want to live.

 I'm not writing (solely) due to self-interest, but because I remember what it was like to feel like a failure every waking hour of the day.

 I remember seriously considering filing for bankruptcy whilst smothered in personal debt.

 I remember how my health and athletic ability plummeted how my relationship with my soul mate was pushed to its absolute limit.